jingggg-wenn/rhoai-genai-workshop/docs/readme-workshop.md

     ```
     >The first command deploys configmap, the second command deploys the server.

 1. Next we will deploy an mcp server.
-The MCP server can be any thing like Spotify, Uber to Datadog, GitHub.
+The MCP server can be any services like Spotify, Uber, Datadog, GitHub, Elastic.
 You may also build your own MCP server as well.
 In this example, we will deploy an Openshift MCP server.

     ```shell
     oc apply -f obs/llama-stack/openshift-mcp.yaml -n <YOUR_PROJECT_NAMESPACE>